+Now, the mother in our picture chose the midwifery model of care.
 But before she made that choice, she needed answers to some important questions.
 Five questions in particular.

-After this Introduction, our site is organized into 5 parts, each focused on one of those questions (ok, most of them are really two questions in one :-).
+Our Introduction is organized into 5 parts, each focused on one of those questions (ok, most of them are really two questions in one :-).
 Feel free to jump to the topic that interests you the most, or just follow them all in order.

 As a licensed midwife with over 25 years of experience attending more than 1500 births, the first thing I want you to know is: the hospital is NOT the only safe option for having your baby.
 It does have it's place and for some mothers a hospital birth is the right choice.